-5 Ways to promote your Vintage Clothes Shop
+5 Ways to Promote Your Vintage Clothes Shop

 The next blog in our series of ‘How to promote your business’ is all about how to promote a Vintage Clothes Shop.
 We believe there’s no better feeling than rooting through the rails in a vintage shop to find a real gem – and at a bargain price!
 Here are some ways that you can promote your clothes shop to local people and potential customers all over the globe!

-Already you are completely different to every high street shop and most online merchants, but you have many other USP’s you could emphasise to your potential and current customers.
+Already you are completely different to every high street shop and most online merchants, but you have many other USPs you could emphasise to both potential and current customers.
 For example, you could offer a free mending/alteration service to anyone who buys from your shop, which will encourage people to purchase from you even if it is too big or too long as they can get it altered!

 Everyone is on social media, so what better way to reach people from all over the globe for free?
-There are many different places where your business can hold a free account (with paid advertising and boosting options available) our favourites are Facebook, Twitter, Instagram, Snapchat and Pinterest.
+There are many different places where your business can hold a free account (with paid advertising and boosting options available) and our favourites are Facebook, Twitter, Instagram, Snapchat and Pinterest.

 Increase sales and make your brand visible to a larger audience by offering voucher codes for customers to use against purchases.
-Send out these codes via email campaigns, on physical mailouts (Postcards, flyers etc) or by posting the codes on your social media.
+Send out these codes via email campaigns, on physical mailouts (postcards, flyers etc) or by posting the codes on social media.
 These codes are also a good way to track your Return on Investment to see what works and what doesn’t for promoting your business.

-Loyalty Cards simply encourage customers to return again and again to make repeat purchases.
-As well as this the cards also get your brand out there.
-Make sure to get your loyalty cards professionally printed and designed to match your brand style – otherwise they will make your brand appear dis-jointed and cheap.
+Loyalty cards simply encourage customers to return again and again to make repeat purchases.
+As well as this, the cards also get your brand out there.
+Make sure to get your loyalty cards professionally printed and designed to match your brand style – otherwise they will make your brand appear disjointed and cheap.

 Here at The Printing House our dedicated printing team will take the time and care to print and finish your printing jobs to the highest standards.
 If you are interested in a quote then ring our sales team on 01270 212100, email us firstname.lastname@example.org or click here.